Call4Cloud | MMP-C | Autopilot | Device Preparation

 Option 1 Powershell

-With this option, we need to open de file explorer and open the log folder.
-We are going to convert them with the use of this command: Get-WindowsUpdateLog -etlpath.
+With this option, we need to open the file explorer and open the log folder.
+We are going to convert them using this command: Get-WindowsUpdateLog -etlpath.
 But to do so we need to change the names of the logs first.
 Select all of them and click on rename and type: WindowsUpdate

 Open PowerShell and launch this command: Get-WindowsUpdateLog -etlpath “C:\Program Files\Microsoft Update Health Tools\Logs”